Natural Ways to Remove Arterial Plaque

 Eat food with less-cholesterol - Have around 300 milligrams (mg) of cholesterol per day.
 People with heart disease or diabetes must have a lower intake of 200mg.
 The highest concentrated sources of cholesterol are organ meats (liver, kidney, heart, brain, tripe, and tongue), egg yolks and whole milk products.
 Consume lean cuts of meat, egg substitutes and skim milk alternatively.

 Stock up on fruits and veggies - Fruits and vegetables are abundant in dietary fiber, to help reduce cholesterol.
-Choose seasonal fruits as snack.
-Try out veggie-based dishes, soups and stir-fries.
+Choose seasonal fruits as a snack.
+Try out veggie-based dishes, soups, and stir-fries.
 If you like dried fruit to fresh fruit, limit your consumption to only a handful (an ounce or two is enough).
 Dried fruit often have more calories than fresh fruit.

 Eat foods rich in omega-3 fatty acids - Omega-3 fatty acids help reduce your LDL (bad cholesterol).
 Several types of fish like mackerel, trout, and herring - are high in omega-3 fatty acids.
 Many other sources of omega-3 fatty acids are edamame, walnuts, wild rice, almonds, canola oil, and ground flaxseeds.